Solutions When Sales Are Slow

 If sales are slow, this can bring a number of financing issues to the fore.

 As a result, you may go over the term of your facility and into potentially unchartered waters.

-So if you’ve not been in this position before, or you’ve been in this position before and wonder if it will be like the banks and 2008 all over again, it can be unnerving.
+If you’ve not been in this position before, or wonder if it will be like the banks and 2008 all over again, it can be unnerving.

 3. Exceeded Your Loan Term?

 Firstly, the lender will be in contact with you a few months before the term finishes, as it is likely they will know about the same issues.